I HAVE A VISION

 Retail: Addison will have three amazing retail/entertainment gathering areas.
 Village on the Parkway will continue to shine with added development like Public School 972, making it an even greater hot spot than it already is today.
 Vitruvian Park will not slow down with its eye-popping mammoth scale and elegance.
 Addison Circle will gain three to four anchor restaurants in and around Beckert Park that will solidify the “The Circle” as a destination spot.
 In a short period of time, we will have three impressive retail/entertainment hot spots that will form a triangle with much of Addison in the middle.

 Airport: Addison Airport, (ADS) has gained a new Fixed Based Operator, (FBO) called Galaxy FBO.
 This new addition to ADS will spur even more economic growth in the form of lease revenue, fuel sales, ad valorem and sales tax.
 This new FBO will provide more options for air travel into ADS which will produce more operations, more in fuel sales, more maintenance, etc. Once Galaxy FBO is in place the airport will have an occupancy rate of 99%.
 If we want continued growth at ADS it's critical that we extend Taxiway Bravo to stimulate more development.
 This taxiway will run north and south along the west side of the runway.
 Once completed it will pave the way for more off airport and on airport property related growth on much of the west side of the airport.
 I'm a strong advocate of making the tough expenditure decisions now to expand Taxiway Bravo so that we can activate the next stage of major development at our airport.

 Public Transportation: The DART Cotton Belt Corridor is coming.
 Actually, half of it is already in place as the Fort Worth Transportation Authority has completed the TEX Rail line.
-The Silver Line projected for service at the start of 2023 will offer more access to our Addison Transit Center, Addison Conference & Theatre Centre, Addison Circle Park, and the new development that will be built around Addison Circle Park.
+The Silver Line projected for service in Q4 of 2024 will offer more access to our Addison Transit Center, Addison Conference & Theatre Centre, Addison Circle Park, and the new development that will be built around Addison Circle Park.